-The FCC has reversed over 300 closed-captioning waivers for primarily religious nonprofit broadcasters, saying the FCC in 2006 was wrong in extending what was in effect a blanket waiver to nonprofits who indicated the captioning requirement was an undue burden.
+The Federal Communications Commission has reversed over 300 closed-captioning waivers for primarily religious nonprofit broadcasters, saying it was wrong in 2006 to have extended what was in effect a blanket waiver to nonprofits that indicated the captioning requirement was an undue burden.

 In an Oct.
 20 order, the commission ruled that the criteria under which the those waivers were granted, the majority (238) -- without any notice or comment -- was "not supported by the [1996 Telecommunications] Act, its legislative history, or the Commission's implementing regulations and Orders."

 Those criteria were that they were nonprofits and that the programming itself was "not remunerative."

 "[W]e conclude that it was not appropriate to grant exemptions in reliance on the non-commercial nature and lack of remunerative value of Angler's and New Beginning's programming.
 Rather, in conducting the undue burden analysis, all of the petitioners' available resources should have been taken into consideration, not just the resources allocated for the programs for which exemptions were sought," the FCC said in reversing the waivers.

 It also said that there was no categorical exemption for nonprofits and because the waivers had established a presumption that the extent to which captioning might curtail other activities was an appropriate factor in determining an undue burden.